Frequently asked questions about Ocoee River whitewater rafting

 Do I need whitewater rafting experience to go on the Ocoee?

-No experience necessary.
+No experience is necessary.
 Our highly trained guides in each boat will instruct you and give commands for you to follow.
-Relax and have fun.
+Just follow instructions, relax and have fun.

 What else should I bring?

-A change of clothes, a towel, sunscreen and shower items are recommended.
+A dry change of clothes for after rafting, a towel, sunscreen and shower items are recommended.

 What about the weather?